FriendsOfSymfony/FOSOAuthServerBundle/Resources/doc/index.md

 ## Prerequisites

-This version of the bundle requires Symfony 4.4 or Symfony 5
+This version of the bundle requires Symfony 6

 #### Translations